BrianInGermany/oldcardgames/content/_posts/en/2023-08-13-schafkopf.markdown

 ## End of Game
 Before starting, it is typically agreed to play a "list" of a given number of games which is a multiple of four (to give everyone an equal number of times as *forehand*).

 At the end of the list, if you kept score right, the final sums will themselves add up to zero.
-The winner is the won with the most points, and the loser buys the next round :D
+The winner is the one with the most points, and the loser buys the next round :D

 ![](/assets/images/slateSchafkopf.jpg)